welees/pattern_seh/README.md

 # mail to support@welees.com for any advise or question

 # pattern_seh
-Approximate Implementation of Windows SEH which works on MAC/Linux Platform
+Approximate Implementation of Windows SEH which works on MAC/Linux/Windows Platform

 # RELEASE INFO
+  2025.5.20 release ver 0.99
+    - Support MingW32
+    - Support MACOS
+    - Fixed the problem that raising an exception in the exception handling block would generate an exception repeatedly in a loop.
+    - Using thread-independent exception handler linking table

   2024.11.16 release ver 0.9
     First release.